adityjoshi/project-t/FEATURES.md

 **Service**: `AIService.GenerateSemanticSummary()` / `AIService.SummarizeYouTubeVideo()`

 **What it does**:
-- Generates concise summaries (2-3 sentences)
+- Generates concise summaries (2-3 sentences) using Claude AI
 - Optimized for search with key concepts
 - Video-specific summarization for YouTube content
 - Asynchronous processing (non-blocking)